peteroupc/peteroupc.github.io/randomfunc.md

 **In general, this document does not cover:**
 - How to choose an underlying RNG for a particular application, including in terms of security, performance, and quality.
 I have written more on RNG recommendations in [**another document**](https://peteroupc.github.io/random.html).
-- Techniques that are specific to an application programming interface.
-- Techniques that are specific to certain kinds of RNGs.
-This includes generating sequences of unique integers using specific kinds of deterministic RNGs.
+- Techniques that are specific to certain kinds of RNGs or application programming interfaces.
 - Seemingly random numbers that are specifically generated using [**hash functions**](https://peteroupc.github.io/random.html#Hash_Functions), including pseudorandom functions (as opposed to RNGs).
 But if such a number is used to initialize a deterministic RNG (that is, to serve as its "seed"), then that RNG is generally within the scope of this document.

 <a id=About_This_Document></a>